Gingerbreadfork/tron-goblin-node/README.md

 Configuration is **TOML**, not java-tron's HOCON — config files are intentionally not drop-in.
 State directories are byte-exact compatible; runtime config is its own surface.
+A fully-annotated starting point ships at [`config.example.toml`](config.example.toml) (every key set to its built-in default); copy it and pass it with `--config`.

 ## Compatibility notes